siwariraqi/MealPlan/README.md

 ### Important to notice:

-1. If you accidently pushed to the dev-branch or main branch, no worries :). you need to create PR and approved review from 3 members. so low chance ruining the dev & main branches.
+1. If you accidently pushed to the dev-branch or main branch, no worries :). you need to create PR and 3 approves. so low chance ruining the dev & main branches.

 ***Anyway please avoid pushing to main***